SteveBarnett/Remixing/_thinking/less-ai-please.md

 - Over-reliance on LLM-powered tools can reduce our scope of interest to questions that this tool can answer
     - Like walking around your house with a hammer looking for things to nail
 - An LLM can give the most popular answer to a question, but the human has to ask the right question
+- How are we measuring success?
+How confident are we about the output?
+- What are the pros and cons of using this tech?
+Who benefits and who is harmed?

 <details>
 <summary>